For lists of courses required for Specific Majors, Minors, and Certificates, please view the following:

 - Public and Professional Writing Major Requirements

-- Film Studies Major Requirements
+- Film and Media Studies Major Requirements

 - Africana Studies–English Literature Joint Major Requirements